 The irrepressible little girl from Please, Baby, Please is back, a little older and with a new responsibility — a puppy!
 But as anyone who’s added a young puppy to their family knows, an undisciplined pup is hard to manage for an adult, let alone a pair of preschoolers.
-Adults will smile and young readers will laugh at this very loving and true-to-life depiction of the excitement of caring for a puppy.
+Adults will smile and young readers will laugh at this very loving and true-to-life depiction of the excitement and challenges of caring for an exuberant puppy.

-In Paris, a city full of things to explore and do, Madame Martine sticks to her daily routine and never deviates.
+Madame Martine lives in Paris, a city full of things to explore and do, but she sticks to her daily routine and never deviates.
 She hasn't even seen the Eiffel Tower — "just for tourists," she sniffs.
 But when Madame Martine takes in a stray dog, her schedule is in for some changes!
 The puppy isn't content to follow along, and leads her on a wild chase — which ends at the top of the tower, with Madame Martine realizing how much beauty surrounds her.
 Before long, the new friends have a new routine: trying something different every week.
 This funny story about how pets can enrich (and shake up!) your life is sure to be a favorite.

 Princess Pinecone wants to be a warrior princess, but every birthday, all she gets are fuzzy sweaters.
 So this year, she's completely clear about what she wants: a horse.
 A big, strong, ferocious war horse!
 Instead, she gets... a roly-poly pony that's more than a little smelly.
 While she's disappointed, there's one thing Pinecone knows — a true warrior can take advantage of any opportunity!
 This silly story from the author of Hark, A Vagrant! is not only fun but also sends the important message that gentleness can often have a greater impact than force.